-Seeking safe and effective drug combinations for breast cancer prevention, especially in high-risk women.
+- Seeking safe and effective drug combinations for breast cancer prevention.

-These efforts could lead to non-surgical prevention alternatives for women faced with a dangerously high risk of breast cancer.
+- These efforts could lead to non-surgical prevention alternatives for women with a high risk of breast cancer.

-Women with a mutated breast cancer gene (BRCA) are at exceptionally high risk for developing breast cancer.
+Women with an inherited mutation in the breast cancer genes BRCA1 or BRCA2 are at exceptionally high risk for developing breast cancer.
 Currently, the only proven preventive strategy for these women is surgical removal of the breasts (bilateral prophylactic mastectomy).
 Non-invasive, non-surgical alternatives are urgently needed.

 One such approach is chemoprevention, which is the use of drugs to prevent cancer formation.
 Drs.
-Liby and Sporn are testing multiple novel therapeutic strategies to suppress tumor promoting immune cells and other growth processes to block tumor growth.
-These include new formulations of existing drugs such as PARP inhibitors and rexinoids, as well as new investigational drugs for preventing breast cancer.
-They continue to evaluate other inhibitors that target the harmful effects of immune cells in breast cancer.
+Liby and Sporn are testing multiple novel therapeutic strategies to suppress tumor-promoting immune cells and other growth processes to block tumor growth.
+These include new formulations of existing drugs such as PARP inhibitors and rexinoids, as well as a new investigational drug called I-BET 762 for preventing breast cancer.

 Karen Liby earned her PhD from the University of Cincinnati and then worked with Michael B. Sporn, a pioneer in the field of chemoprevention, at Dartmouth Medical School for 12 years.
 She recently started an Associate Professor position focused on drug discovery in the Department of Pharmacology and Toxicology at Michigan State University.
 She was awarded the Wilson S. Stone Memorial Award by the University of Texas MD Anderson Cancer Center in 2007.